bhj/gl-chromakey/README.md

 	* `clip` = object containing `x`, `y`, `width` and `height` representing clipping area (all parameters are 0 to 1, as factor of full image dimensions)
 	* `alpha` = object containing `x`, `y`, `width` and `height` representing part of image containing alpha mask
 	* `source` = object containing `x`, `y`, `width` and `height` representing part of image containing source to be keyed (for use with alpha)
-	* `errorCallback`: callback function to be called in case of error

 `.hasWebGL()`: returns true if browser supports WebGL, else false